 - Designed a furlough process and agreed a furlough policy.
 This should involve employees (or union representatives) to aid agreement to any changes.

 - The policy should be reviewed and updated in line with the Government extensions to the scheme on an ongoing basis.

 - Decided which employees are affected perhaps using criteria similar to redundancy selection.

-  - Decided whether to pay 80% (or 70% or 60%) of salary or to supplement it.
+- Decided whether to pay 80% of salary or to supplement it.
 You can use the Gov.uk guidance on calculating 80% salary to help make your decision.

 - Decided on the length of the claim period, what to include when calculating wages and employees' usual hours and furloughed hours.

-  - During the extended phase of the scheme employers must supplement the salary, starting with employer NI contributions in August and increasing to 10% and 20% of salary in September and October respectively.
+- During the extended phase of the scheme employers must supplement the salary, for example with employer NI and pension contributions in August and November.

 - During the extended phase of the scheme employers should have agreed flexible working hours or patterns and keep these agreements and records (see below).